 Because this is a skill that children are now tested in, it has now also become a skill that is increasingly being directly taught.
 Part of this is a teach-to-the-test mentality — if “Nonsense Word Fluency” is part of the assessment regime, then the most direct way for a teacher to assure that her students can pass the test is to invest time in teaching the underlying skill.
 And because dyslexic students have persistent difficulty with phonetic decoding, then it might seem logical to invest extra effort in helping struggling readers gain this ability.
-Many websites provide free instructional worksheets for teachers to use, including materials specifically labeled as “DIBELS practice”, often containing words drawn directly from the DIBELS assessment.
-For example, the “September” worksheet shown here comes from a packet meant for kindergarten children, produced by a teacher who recommends “repetitive practice” in the product description.
+Many websites provide free instructional worksheets for teachers to use, including materials labeled as “DIBELS practice” and recommending “repetitive practice.”
+Many of these materials contain words drawn directly from the DIBELS assessment.

 How this strategy hurts dyslexic kids

 Rather than helping, this teaching strategy makes it more difficult for dyslexic kids to learn to read.

 To start with, valuable class time is wasted teaching children to decipher words that don’t exist.